-How to Move Forward When You Feel Stuck in Grief
+How to Move Forward When You Feel Stuck in Widowhood Grief

 When Grief Feels Like Quick Sand

 Grief can be a beast.
-The tragedy of my husband's death by suicide was clearly devastating, life-altering, and excruciating.
-In a way... tragedy is supposed to be, for a time.
-I learned that grief can be an unpredictable storm with crushing waves, and I was just trying to navigate it.
+My husband's death by suicide was clearly devastating and life-altering, as is the tragedy every widow faces.
+I learned grief can be an unpredictable storm with crushing waves, and I was just trying to survive it.

-If you’re reading this, maybe you know that feeling, too.
-Maybe you’re paralyzed, unsure of how to take the first step toward rebuilding a life that looks nothing like the one you had planned.
-You’re not alone (I, in fact, still navigate this storm at times).
-Most importantly, you are not without hope.
+If you’re reading this, maybe you know that feeling in your own way.
+Maybe you’re unsure of how to take the first step toward rebuilding a life that looks nothing like the one you wanted.

 The key is to take intentional, small steps that create momentum toward healing.
 It’s about shifting your perspective from being stuck in grief to learning how to coexist with it, while making space for life to continue.
 Healing is not about erasing the past but about integrating love, loss, and life into a future you can embrace.